 This all changed dramatically in the mid-60s, when boring old London discovered pop music and became Swinging London.
-Suddenly the city, which had always looked to Paris as the capital of taste and style realized that it did not have to try to imitate baute couture.
+Suddenly the city, which had always looked to Paris as the capital of taste and style, realized that it did not have to try to imitate haute couture.
 Cheaper, younger, livelier clothes took centre stage as popular culture emerged with an unprecedented self-confidence.
 Fashion historians always look for meaning in clothing styles: the state of the economy affects colours and skirt lengths, and social relations are reflected in the way people dress.
-S light, the new style of the 1960s was very significant.
-It was a time when the old hierarchy of Britain was crumbing.
-From 1964, the Labour Party was in power and ordinary people were rapidly losing their respect for the outdated aristocratic ruling class.
+It was the time when the old hierarchy of Britain was crumbing.
+From 1964, the Labour

+Party was in power and ordinary people were rapidly losing their respect for the outdated aristocratic ruling class.